-To cash in on the LinkedIn platform, you must know who you’re going to reach out and connect with on the platform.
+To cash in on the LinkedIn platform, you must know who you’re going to reach out to and connect with on the platform.
 The target audience is the market segment that may need your advice or product or help.
 The idea isn’t to find customers but to develop relationships and build authority over time.
 Once you know your target audience, it’d help you create better content that would attract the audience to pay attention to you.
 You can use automation tools to streamline this process.
 Once your profile starts to get traction, you’d see fans converting into loyal customers.
 It would not have been possible without reaching out to the right audience.
 So you better understand who the heck is your audience.

 Once you get started with building connections and sharing content on LinkedIn, you have to engage with the followers and people connected with you.
 It doesn’t mean you start sending them messages to check out your content or requesting them to leave a comment on your posts.
 It all begins with the basics: if someone likes your post, tag and thank them in the comment.
 Similarly, when someone mentions you, take some time out and read the post and respond to it positively.

 Moreover, you can share others’ content on your LinkedIn profile to increase engagement and interaction on the platform.
 When you continue doing things like these, it’d start to build a community around your profile and brand, which would massively impact your LinkedIn reach.

 Value means putting your time, energy, and sweat into helping others.
 If your content or views or voice is making a difference in your followers’ lives, it means you’re delivering value to them.
 The biggest secret of LinkedIn reach and engagement is providing value to others because it helps you stand out from the crowd.
-Infuse “value” as a major ingredient of your content plan on LinkedIn and see what happens afterwards.
+Infuse “value” as a major ingredient of your content plan on LinkedIn and see what happens afterward.

 Now, you’ve known the basic principles of getting traction on LinkedIn.